joan-gerard/GameUp/README.md

-# Social Media App
+# GameUp
-A platform to help gamers find coop partners or give/receive tips
+A social media platform to help gamers find coop partners and give/receive tips

 ## The app